Wall Street Pummels Capri Holdings Limited (CPRI) After Recent Earnings Report

 CPRI’s Market Performance

-CPRI stocks went down by -5.37% for the week, with a monthly drop of -14.77% and a quarterly performance of -7.41%, while its annual performance rate touched 148.39%.
-The volatility ratio for the week stands at 4.17% while the volatility levels for the past 30 days are set at 3.63% for Capri Holdings Limited.
-The simple moving average for the period of the last 20 days is -7.28% for CPRI stocks with a simple moving average of -6.08% for the last 200 days.
+CPRI stocks went up by 1.82% for the week, with a monthly drop of -5.63% and a quarterly performance of -1.39%, while its annual performance rate touched 135.44%.
+The volatility ratio for the week stands at 4.39% while the volatility levels for the past 30 days are set at 3.67% for Capri Holdings Limited.
+The simple moving average for the period of the last 20 days is -0.53% for CPRI stocks with a simple moving average of -1.53% for the last 200 days.

 Analysts’ Opinion of CPRI